Johnny Depp: 'When was the last time an actor assassinated a President?'

 - The comment appeared to be a reference to John Wilkes Booth, the actor who assassinated President Abraham Lincoln in 1865

-(CNN)Even before Johnny Depp said it, the actor seemed to know that his comment would be controversial.
+(CNN)Even before Johnny Depp said it, the actor seemed to know that his comment would ignite controversy.

 "This is going to be in the press, and it will be horrible..." he said, speaking to a crowd on Thursday.
 "When was the last time an actor assassinated a President?"